 We first discuss how interactions affect the electron/hole excitation spectra.
 Central observables are the momentum-dependent spectral function $A(\mathbf{k},\omega)$ and the local density of states $A(\omega)$, which can be measured by photoemission or scanning tunneling spectroscopies, respectively.
-Figures~\ref{fig2}d--f present $A(\mathbf{k},\omega)$ and $A(\omega)$ of three different correlated states.
+Figures~\ref{fig2}d--f presents $A(\mathbf{k},\omega)$ and $A(\omega)$ of three different correlated states.
 Many-body interactions significantly modify the excitation spectra compared to the noninteracting cases.
-Specifically, incoherent upper Hubbard bands (located far above $\omega=0$) stemming from orbital-1 are clearly visible in all the three cases.
+Specifically, incoherent upper Hubbard bands (located far above $\omega=0$) stemming from orbital-1 are clearly visible in all of the three cases.
 Lower Hubbard bands (located below $\omega=0$) also form, but they are smeared over wider energy ranges due to the hybridization with the relatively coherent states of orbital-2 ($\eta=2$) character.

 Looking into the spectra in more detail reveals distinct features in each regime.
 In the Mott-Hubbard case (Figure~\ref{fig2}d), low-energy charge excitations involve almost exclusively orbital-1.
 We also find that a flatter dispersion (i.e., enhanced quasiparticle mass) emerges near $\omega=0$ compared to the noninteracting one due to a large band-renormalization promoted by Mott-Hubbard physics.
-Hubbard models based solely on orbital-1 can describe this case, as done in the previous literature \cite{Zang_1,Zang_2,Wietek,Klebl,Wu,Belanger}.
+Hubbard models based solely on orbital-1 can describe this case, as was done and reported previously \cite{Zang_1,Zang_2,Wietek,Klebl,Wu,Belanger}.